CodyFreeman/placeholdy-extension/readme.md

-# Placeholdy Browser Extension
+# DISCONTINUED Placeholdy Browser Extension

 This extension plans to intercept requests to [placeholdy.com](https://placeholdy.com) and generates a response locally.

-**NB!** This project is not in a working state, has no promise of completion, maintenance nor continued availability of the codebase publicly: **Use for inspiration only!**
+**NB!
+DISCONTINUED:** This project is discontinued due to difficulty in finding a cross browser way to intercept requests and server a locally generated response.
+I believe the best bet would be hijacking `XMLHttpRequest` and everything related.
+However the project fails the effort/reward ratio I'm comfortable with for freeware.
+If interested, this show the issue fairly well: [chrome bug issue](https://bugs.chromium.org/p/chromium/issues/detail?id=104058)

-To get an overview of the project, please see [the design document for the MVP](./docs/design-document.md)
+To get an overview of the project concept, please see [the design document for the MVP](./docs/design-document.md)

 ## Features